The Wizard of Oz

 Review by Ernest Edwards

-Got to give some props to the Scenic Designer Adam Kock, Costume Designer Lex Liang, Lighting
+Got to give some props to the Scenic Designer Adam Koch, Costume Designer Lex Liang, Lighting

 | The stage, before the musical begins |

-The night that I went to the show, actress Aniya Bostwick was playing the role of Dorothy.
+The night that I went to the show, actress Aniya Bostick was playing the role of Dorothy.
 The role of Dorothy has been double cast and there’s two different actresses playing her.

 If you are a fan of the classic movie, then get out and see this wonderful production.
-The special affects
+The special effects

 | The stage, during intermission |